Common questions about VMware to Azure replication

 No. Switching from managed to unmanaged isn't supported.

 What are the replicated VM requirements?

-Learn more about VMware VM/physical server requirements and support.
+Learn more about support requirements for VMware VMs and physical servers.

 How often can I replicate to Azure?